 Rodriguez, R.E, D.W.
 Hicks, J. W. Tunnell, T. C. Shirley, P. J. Etnoyer, E. Hickerson.
 2014.
 Assessing deep-water coral assemblages inhabiting relict coralbanks off the Texas coast.
 Oral presentation at the Texas Academy of Sciences, Galveston, Texas, March 7-8, 2014.

 Hicks, D.W., L. Lerma, J. Le, T.C.
 Shirley, J.W.
 Tunnell, R. Rodriguez and A. Garcia.
-In press.
+2013.
 Assessing fish communities of six remnant coralgal reefs off the South Texas coast.
 Proceedings of the 66th Gulf and Caribbean Fisheries Institute, November 4 - 8, 2013, Corpus Christi, Texas, USA.